 - Scope 1 – All Direct Emissions, related to fuel combustion and under control of the company

-- Scope 3 – All Other Indirect Emissions, associated with procurement, transportation and distribution.
-These are not usually under the control of the company and the greatest share of the carbon footprint
+- Scope 3 – All Other Indirect Emissions, associated with the food,, the packaging, the transportation and distribution and many other factors.
+Most of these are not under the control of the company and easily have the greatest share of the carbon footprint of a food product.

-The latest category, Scope 3, is by far the most difficult one to calculate.
-However all of them must be taken into account if we want to know the real total amount of embedded carbon of our plate.
+The last category, Scope 3, is by far the most difficult one to calculate.
+However all of them must be taken into account if we want to know the real total amount of embedded carbon on our plate.

-There is no way to take back the gas that has been already emitted to the air so companies can only try to reduce their energy consumption and to offset the carbon they emit.
-One of the best methods to do this is by planting trees as they capture CO2e and use it to build their trunks, branches, roots, and leaves.
-By doing this, companies can try to “absorb” from the air the same amount of carbon they have released to manufacture their products.
+There is no practical way yet to get food to a factory gate without releasing climate heating gas.
+To get to net zero a company starts by using renewable energy and then offsets the CO2e in the food they produce..
+One of the best methods to do this is by planting trees as they capture CO2 and use it to build their trunks, branches, roots, and leaves.
+By doing this planting, companies can “absorb” from the air the same amount of carbon that has been released to manufacture their products.

-We can consider as net zero all foods whose total carbon emissions have been calculated in order to sequester them back from the atmosphere.
-Therefore the impact of their manufacturing process on the environment has been “neutralized”.
+We can consider as net zero all foods whose total carbon emissions have been calculated in order to sequester them back from the atmosphere and then plants trees or some other system that sequesters carbon from the air..
+Therefore the impact of their manufacturing process on the climate has been “neutralized”.

 WHY SHOULD WE CONSUME NET ZERO FOOD?